We have barely scratched the surface! There's lots of stuff left for you to explore.

 So where to next?
 There are several options:

 - You could check out the examples in the

-f3board support crate.
-All those examples work for the STM32F3DISCOVERY board you have.
+microbitboard support crate.
+All those examples work for the micro:bit board you have.

-- You could check out Real Time for The Masses.
+- You could check out Real-Time Interrupt-driven Concurrency.
 A very efficient preemptive multitasking framework that supports task prioritization and dead lock free execution.